luke-elson/luke-elson.github.io/teaching/grs-rules.md

 Screencast recording instructions [can be found here](https://sites.reading.ac.uk/tel/online-teaching-toolkits/making-screencasts-for-tl/).
-I have found recording screencasts using Powerpoint Mac enraging (sometimes the audio mysteriously fails to record, and you don’t find this out until afterwards).
+I have found recording screencasts using Powerpoint Mac enraging (sometimes the audio mysteriously fails to record, and you don't find this out until afterwards).
 I have started using [OBS Studio](https://obsproject.com/) instead, which is free and works well.
-It’s not very user-friendly but your favourite obnoxious internet personality probably uses it.
+It's not very user-friendly but your favourite obnoxious internet personality probably uses it.